neuralinternet/compute-subnet/README.md

     --wallet.hotkey <your validator hotkey> # hotkey name of your wallet --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode
 ```
+**Note**: Validators are required to operate on a local Subtensor instance, as using Finney may result in rate limitations.

 ## Understanding the Score Calculation Process